-The impact of the civil disobedience movement reverberated far and wide.
-It created distrust towards the British government and laid the foundation for the freedom struggle, and popularised the new method of propaganda like the Prabhat, pheris, pamphlets, etc. Following the defiance of forest law in Maharashtra, Karnataka, and Central province and the refusal to pay the rural ‘Chaukidari tax’ in Eastern India, the government ended the oppressive salt tax.
+The impact of this movement reverberated far and wide.
+It created distrust towards the British government laid the foundation for the freedom struggle, and popularised new methods of propaganda like the Prabhat, Pheris, pamphlets, etc. Following the defiance of forest law in Maharashtra, Karnataka, and Central province and the refusal to pay the rural ‘Chaukidari tax’ in Eastern India, the government ended the oppressive salt tax.

 - Due to the counsel of communal leaders and the government’s initiatives to advance communalism as a countermeasure to nationalism, Muslims were less inclined to participate.

 - Industrial workers didn’t participate in great numbers, except in Nagpur.